77 Macalester Street Room 301

 - To invest prudently, in order to guard against reductions in the value of the endowment and to ensure sufficient liquidity for the College to deliver on its mission.

-Because, in well-functioning markets, riskier assets generally yield higher returns, there is an inescapable trade-off between these two investment objectives.
-A suitable balance between these objectives requires the College to maintain a diversified portfolio of assets which prudently balances risk and return, and also to craft a spending policy which supports the College's current activities appropriately while preserving and strengthening the College's assets for the benefit of future generations.
+- In well-functioning markets, riskier assets generally yield higher returns, creating a trade-off between these the College's investment objectives.
+A suitable balance between these objectives requires the College to maintain a diversified portfolio of assets which prudently balances risk and return